Mingzhao-Du/AI-Powered-Chinese-Gongbi-Painting-Style-Transfer-Tool/README.md

-# VoidScape - AI-Powered Chinese Gongbi Painting Style Transfer Tool
+# VoidScape: AI-Powered Chinese Gongbi Painting Style Transfer Tool

 VoidScape is an AI-driven style transfer tool that transforms images into the traditional Chinese Gongbi painting style.
 Built with PyTorch and Streamlit, the system uses a pre-trained VGG19 model to preserve fine content structures while applying delicate brushwork and harmonious color palettes.
 Users can upload images, select from curated Gongbi styles, and adjust brightness/saturation for personalized output.
 This project promotes Chinese artistic aesthetics through accessible digital interaction.